inrupt/community/README.md

 This repository documents how Inrupt relates to the greater community on Github.

-See [issue-processes.md] to understand how we process your reports.
+See [the document on how Inrupt addresses issues](issue-processes.md) to understand how we process your reports.